UNCHAINEDTV OVERALL CODE OF CONDUCT

 • ABOUT 3/4’s OF ALL ANTIBIOTICS SOLD IN THE U.S. ARE USED ON FACTORY FARM ANIMALS.

 As a contributor, you are volunteering your time and services and you are doing so at your own risk.
 You agree to assume any and all risks, whether now known or unknown, in connection with your activities as a contributor.
-You also agree to indemnify and/or hold UnChainedTV harmless for any injuries or damages sustained by you or any third party in connection with your activities as a contributor.
+You also agree to indemnify and/or hold UnchainedTV harmless for any injuries or damages sustained by you or any third party in connection with your activities as a contributor.

-UnChainedTV reserves the right, in its sole discretion, to modify or amend the Contributors Code of Conduct in any way and at any time, without notice to you.
+UnchainedTV reserves the right, in its sole discretion, to modify or amend the Contributors Code of Conduct in any way and at any time, without notice to you.
 It is each contributor’s responsibility to periodically monitor our website for updates.
-Your continued contribution to JUnChainedTV signifies your acceptance of any new or modified terms and conditions as may be published on our website, and your agreement to abide by them.
+Your continued contribution to UnchainedTV (and the Jane Unchained News Network nonprofit EIN: 82-3892784) signifies your acceptance of any new or modified terms and conditions as may be published

 BECOME A CONTRIBUTOR